Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

 To improve the information of samples selected for machine-learning, SGS designs intentionally over-represent surrogate positives.
-A natural concern is whether such introduced selection bias may impact the validity of developed models.
-The impact of sample characteristics on machine-learning was first formalized in \cite{zadrozny2004learning}, and can be formulated as a missing data problem (\cite{little2014statistical}).
-Recall that sampling in SGS only depends on surrogate values $Z$, which are assumed to be available for all subjects in $\mathcal{D}$.
-Therefore, for the SGS design, sampling is independent of outcome labels conditional on surrogate values, equivalently $S \perp Y | Z$, an assumption also known as Missing At Random (MAR).
-Using the MAR assumption, we now describe the impact of using SGS designs for both model development and model validation.
+The impact of such sample selection bias on machine-learning was first formalized in \cite{zadrozny2004learning}, and can be formulated as a missing data problem (\cite{little2014statistical}).
+Specifically, since SGS sampling only depends on surrogate values $Z$ that is available for all subjects in $\mathcal{D}$, sampling is independent of outcome labels conditional on surrogate values ($S \perp Y | Z$) -- we now describe the impact of such a Missing At Random (MAR) assumption on both model training and model validation.